jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Publications

+"Does Initial Appropriation Create New Obligations?" (forthcoming) _The Journal of Ethics and Social Philosophy_.

 "Social Anarchism and the Rejection of Private Property." (forthcoming) in _The Routledge Handbook of Anarchy and Anarchist Thought_, edited by Gary Chartier and Chad Van Schoelandt, Routledge.

 "[An Anarchist Interpretation of Marx's 'Ability to Needs' Principle](https://link.springer.com/article/10.1007/s10790-019-09698-1){:target="_blank"}." (forthcoming) _The Journal of Value Inquiry_.